lundberg/respx/docs/guide.md

 respx.calls.assert_called_once()
 ```

-### Retreiving mocked calls
+### Retrieving mocked calls

-A matched and mocked `Call` can be retrived from call history, by either unpacking...
+A matched and mocked `Call` can be retrieved from call history, by either unpacking...

 ``` python
 request, response = respx.calls.last